Most Land and Property Services (LPS) services and phone helplines are available.

 - Low Income Rate Relief, which supplements Housing Benefit

-- the Rate Rebate Scheme for those on Universal Credit.
-People who unfortunately find themselves out of work or whose income drops because of the COVID-19 crisis may be eligible for this scheme.
+- The Rate Rebate Scheme for those on Universal Credit.
+People who are not working or whose income drops because of the COVID-19 crisis may be eligible for this scheme.

 - Lone Pensioner Allowance